 Southern Oregon University is pleased to have the assistance of the many individuals who volunteer their services to help the institution accomplish its mission.
 Volunteer participation benefits the University and can also be very rewarding to the individual volunteering.
 Campus Departments/Divisions are responsible for the oversight of all volunteer services and activities; and for assessing the risks associated with volunteer services.

 The volunteer is required to register as a University Volunteer each year.
-All volunteers must have a completed job description and a signed Volunteer Assumption of Risk Form as part of the conditions of volunteer services.
+All volunteers must have a completed job description and a signed "Conditions of Volunteer Service" Form as part of the requirements of volunteer services.
 These two items are required prior to beginning voluntary service for the university.